STEVE THURLOW.COM

 After Festos, we will visit Ktima Zaharioudaki Winery perched on top of a hill nearby with a splendid view over the southern plain.
 There will be a tasting followed by a traditional Cretan lunch.

-We then head back to our hotel in Malia stopping briefly in Dafnes to visit the Dulufakis Winery.
-Evening will be free.
+We then head back to our hotel in Malia.
+(B,L)

 After breakfast we depart for a visit to the less developed eastern part of the island.
-We will stop briefly in the quaint port town of Agios Nikolaos before passing over the coastal mountains to Sitia and then to Moni Toplou.
+We pass over the coastal mountains to Sitia and then to Moni Toplou.

 This monastery, in a remote corner of the island, is famous for its production of olive oil and wine.
-We will visit both facilities before taking a traditional lunch.
-The visit will conclude at the monastery church.
+The visit will include a visit to the monastery church and museum which holds priceless relics, documents and icons.

 The drive back to our hotel is towards the setting sun.

-After breakfast we check out of our Malia hotel and depart for the ferry to Santorini, where we arrive at midday.
+After breakfast we check out of our Malia hotel and depart for the high speed ferry that will take us to Santorini where we arrive at midday.

-We check in to the Thallassa Seaside Resort on Kamari Beach where you will be free to explore the many local tavernas and cafes, to take a swim in the crystal clear waters or maybe to relax by the pool.
+Soon after our arrival in Santorini we will be checking in to our hotel, Aegean Plaza in Kamari close to the beach, where you will be free to explore the many local tavernas and cafes, to take a swim in the crystal clear waters or maybe to relax by the pool.

-followed by a visit to the Sigalas Winery before returning to the hotel for a relaxing afternoon.
+Late morning we will be at the Boutari winery for a tasting and lunch before returning to the hotel for a relaxing afternoon.

 That evening we will take dinner in a seaside taverna along with many of the winemakers of Santorini.

-Late morning we leave for the airport for our 50 minute flight to Athens.
-We then drive south into the Peloponnese region stopping for a tour and tasting at Domaine Skouras.
+We leave first thing for the airport for our 50 minute flight to Athens.
+We then drive south into the Peloponnese region stopping for a tour, tasting and light lunch at Domaine Skouras.

 After Dom.
 Skouras we drive south and are soon in the port town of Nafplion where we check in to Pensione Marianna late that afternoon.

-We leave this morning to visit the nearby ruins of the city of Mycenae.
+We leave this morning to visit the nearby ruins of the city of Mycenae for a guided tour.

 The city was the base for an empire that became the dominant power in the region including Crete and Santorini between 1400 and 1200 BC around the supposed time of the Trojan war.
 The civilization that flourished here established many of the principles that later developed into classical Greek society.